 9. Crash (1996)

 David Cronenberg has always been a very disturbing filmmaker.
-His films explore the human fears of bodily transformation and infection and they are stylistically quite provocative.
+His films explore the human fears of bodily transformation and infection, and they are stylistically quite provocative.
 ‘Crash’ is one of his most controversial films but also among his finest works.
 It follows a group of people who are sexually aroused by car accidents.
-Both James and Catherine, played by James Spader and Deborah Kara Unger, are in an open marriage but they don’t seem to enjoy having sex with each other but are turned on by describing intimate details of their affairs outsider marriage.
-James is first turned on at the sight of a car crash when his own car collides with another car and it ends up killing its male passenger.
-In the car she meets the wife of the dead man and is sexually turned on at the sight of her being wrecked by the accident.
+Both James and Catherine, played by James Spader and Deborah Kara Unger, are in an open marriage, but they don’t seem to enjoy having sex with each other but are turned on by describing intimate details of their affairs outside marriage.
+James is first turned on at the sight of a car crash when his own car collides with another car, and it ends up killing its male passenger.
+In the car, she meets the wife of the dead man and is sexually turned on at the sight of her being wrecked by the accident.

 Read More: Movies Like Nerve

 8. The Bitter Tears of Petra von Kant (1972)